LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

 * **Clear Messages**: Clears the conversation panel of all messages.
 * **Resume Conversation**: Opens a new conversation.
-* **Scroll to Bottom**: Scrolls the display to the bottom of the conversation window.
+* **Scroll to Bottom**: Scrolls the display to the bottom of the conversation panel.
 * **Reset Bot Session**: Resets the bot session.
 Do this to pick up changes to the bot if made.
 * **End Conversation**: Closes the conversation.